Florida panhandle: Alabama annexation proposals

+The region's post-Civil War timber and turpentine industries were spurred by the development of new railroad lines.
+One addition was Henry Bradley Plant's 1883 railroad branch that extended to Chattahoochee.

-The building of the Pensacola and Atlantic Railroad, completed in 1883, finally linked Pensacola and the Panhandle solidly with the rest of the state and ended the region's isolation, although from time to time during the twentieth century there were still occasional calls for annexation that generated some public discussion but no legislative action.
+The building of the Pensacola and Atlantic Railroad, completed in 1883, finally linked Pensacola and the panhandle solidly with the rest of the state and ended the region's isolation, although from time to time during the twentieth century there were still occasional calls for annexation that generated some public discussion but no legislative action.

 20th century

 In the last quarter of the century, hurricanes that directly struck the area and caused significant damage included Hurricane Eloise in 1975, Hurricane Kate in 1985, and Hurricane Erin and Hurricane Opal, both in 1995.

 The area was a prime target of the March 1993 Storm of the Century.

 21st century

-The Panhandle suffered direct hits from Hurricane Ivan in 2004 and Hurricane Dennis in 2005.
+The panhandle suffered direct hits from Hurricane Ivan in 2004 and Hurricane Dennis in 2005.
 Ivan was the most disastrous, making landfall near Gulf Shores, Alabama, with 120 mile-per-hour (193 km/h) winds and a 14 ft storm surge that devastated Perdido Key and Santa Rosa Island, wrecked the Interstate 10 bridge across Escambia Bay, and destroyed thousands of homes in the region, some as far away as 20 mi inland.

 On June 23, 2010, oil from the Deepwater Horizon oil spill landed on Pensacola Beach and Navarre Beach, damaging the fishing and tourism industries, and prompting a massive clean-up effort.

-On October 10, 2018, the Panhandle suffered a direct hit from Hurricane Michael, with winds as high as 160 MPH.
+On October 10, 2018, the panhandle suffered a direct hit from Hurricane Michael, with winds as high as 160 mph.
 Michael was one of only four category 5 hurricanes to ever hit the US mainland.
 Thousands of homes were destroyed, and apartment rents in Panama City increased, with a $500 apartment renting for $1000 in 2019.
-Recovery from Hurricane Michael was not complete in June 2019, and disaster relief for the Panhandle remained stalled in Congress.
+Recovery from Hurricane Michael was not complete in June 2019, and disaster relief for the panhandle remained stalled in Congress.